-Thinking about switching to solar just to power your fridge?
+Do you wish to make the switch to solar so that you can power your refrigerator alone?
 Now would be a good time to finally make the leap since solar power can do much more than that.
-While some people only use solar energy to power their lighting systems and other light appliances, it has the potential to power your refrigerator and help you save hundreds of dollars in a year.
+While some people only use solar energy in lighting their homes and other light appliances, it is capable of powering your refrigerator and save you lots of money in a year.
 However, a lot has to be taken into consideration.

-If all that sounds interesting, but you don't know where to start, then you've come to the right place.
-In this article, we explain why it's important to understand your refrigerator's energy requirements before outlining the kind of equipment you'll need for the setup and why.
-Additionally, we'll also discuss a few important tips that can help you get the most from your solar power system.
+If all of this sounds appealing, but you are unsure where to begin, then you are in the right spot.
+In this article, we take the time to explain why it is crucial to know how much energy your refrigerator will require before proceeding to the type of equipment required for the installation and why.
+Further, we will also highlight some useful tips that can assist you in receiving the maximum benefit from the solar power system.

-To know how much solar power you need to run your refrigerator, you would first need to know how much energy your refrigerator consumes, and there are several ways of finding this out.
+To understand how much solar power it would take to power your refrigerator, you would need to determine the amount of energy your refrigerator requires, and this can be done in several ways.

-Of course, more means that the fridge consumes more power in a year, and this means you will have to part with a little more cash when setting up a solar power system specifically for your fridge.
+More basically implies that the fridge uses more power per year meaning you will have to spend a little more cash when installing a solar power system for the fridge.

 If your refrigerator doesn't have the energy rating sticker, you can still estimate the value by first finding out its power rating.
 It is usually measured in watts and you can find this information next to where your fridge's serial number and model are indicated.